NLFSabbadini/Bayesian-Aortic-Flow-Preprocessor/README.md

-# Bayesian Vascular Flow Preprocessor
+# Bayesian Preprocessing for Vascular CFD
 A data processing pipeline for the introduction and propagation to CFD meshes and BCs of measurement uncertainties in vascular geometries and associated inlet flow fields.

 ## Structure